 Many women and men throughout Chicagoland seek to eliminate stubborn abdominal fat which can compromise their goals of enjoying a slim, athletic figure.
-An excessive belly bulge can result from pregnancy, weight fluctuations, aging, or genetics.
+An excessive belly bulge can result from pregnancy, significant weight loss, aging, or genetics.
 It is often impossible to eliminate a soft and flabby tummy with a healthy diet and a disciplined exercise routine because of skin laxity and damage to the abdominal wall.

 A tummy tuck (abdominoplasty) is one of the more popular body contouring procedures in Chicago because it dramatically reshapes the torso and delivers a taut, thin tummy associated with a youthful body.